urban-displacement/displacement-typologies/data/outputs/README.md

 Each file is appended with the census year from which it was pulled (e.g. 2017 for ACS 5-year census).
 All code updates should update this scheme accordingly.

 ### crosswalks (legacy)
-Deprecated files from `2017_1_data.py` for the SPARCC project.
+Deprecated files from `2017_1_data.py` for the SPARCC project and earlier development code runs.
 Current iteration skips saving these files to disk.

 ### databases
 Primary file used for lags.